(1) A regular computer. The term binary computer may refer to a "classical" computer, meaning "not" a quantum computer. See

 quantum computing.

-(2) A computer that stores and computes data in binary form, which is every modern computer since the mid-1950s.
+(2) A computer that stores and computes data in binary form, which is every computer.
 In the mid-1930s, Konrad Zuse developed the Z1, one of the first binary computers.
 A few years later, the binary-based ABC computer was constructed in Iowa.
 See

 Z1 and